dready92/PHP-on-Couch/doc/couch_client-document.md

 Bulk documents removal
 ----------------------

-To delete several documents in a single HTTP request, use the method **deleteDocs($docs,$all_or_nothing)**. $docs is an array containing the documents to store (as couchDocuments, PHP [stdClass](http://fr3.php.net/manual/en/reserved.classes.php) or PHP arrays). $all_or_nothing is related to the updates on the database : if set to false (which is the default), all documents are saved one by one, which means that, in case of a power failure on the database, we could have some documents deleted and some not deleted.
-When set to true, couchDB will commit all documents in one go : in case of a power failure, no document will be deleted, or all documents will be deleted.
+To delete several documents in a single HTTP request, use the method **deleteDocs($docs,$new_edits)**. $docs is an array containing the documents to store (as couchDocuments, PHP [stdClass](http://fr3.php.net/manual/en/reserved.classes.php) or PHP arrays). $new_edits is related to the updates of the revision.
+If set to true (which is the default), assign new revision id for each update.
+When set to false, it prevents the database from assigning them new reivision IDS.

 Choosing CouchClient output format